anishsanghvi7/sigstory/README.md

 **sigstory** creates HTML Reports which visualise mutational signature profiles in samples.

+The genomes of cancer samples bear characteristic scars which accrue over time, reflecting tumour history, the mechanisms that drove its formation and each encounter with genotoxic therapies.
+Over the last decade the study of these mutational signatures has advanced rapidly, progressing far beyond the identification of mutagenic processes based exclusively on the patterns of single base substitutions (SBS).
+We now leverage doublets, indels, copy number changes and structural rearrangements to gain deeper insights into cancer mutagenesis than ever possible using SBS alone.

+These advancements bring considerable challenges.
+A modern mutational signature analysis describes at least 5 different classes of mutational signatures per sample which need to be integrated and concisely presented for efficient review.
+There is a notable lack of tools capable of performing this integration effectively.
+Additionally, as mutational signature analyses become a standard component of translational research programs, the high false positive rates of conventional approaches used in pure-research applications become increasingly problematic.

+To address these challenges, we present SigStory, a tool for streamlining the interpretation of modern mutational signature analysis.
+SigStory summarises comprehensive signature analyses in convenient HTML reports that include interactive visualisations of a sample‚ the sample's mutation catalogue, signature contributions and similarity to other reference cancer samples.
+These reports concisely describe the contributions of all 5 common signature classes and provide clear warnings when signature models fall below quality control thresholds.
+SigStory bridges the gap between complex mutational data and clear, concise insights, fostering quicker and more accurate discoveries.

 ## Installation

 You can install the development version of **sigstory** like so: